West Drayton: The Paget Era 1546 – 1786

+Paget travelled to Spain and was given a pension of 180 crowns per month by Philip II.
+He then moved to the Spanish Netherlands where he was consulted by Parma in the planning of the invasion.
+The endeavour of July–August 1588 to stop England's rise as a maritime power and to force the English and Welsh back to Roman Catholicism failed when the Spanish Armada required to support Parma's passage from the Spanish Netherlands to England was scattered after engagements with the English Navy off the coast of Calais and Gravelines.
+Thomas Paget would die in Brussels in 1590.

-In 1587, with Thomas Paget being attainted, his lands including West Drayton were confiscated by the Crown.
+In 1587 Thomas Paget had been attainted of treason by act of parliament.
+His lands including West Drayton were confiscated by the Crown.
 Elizabeth granted the manor to her Lord Chancellor, Sir Christopher Hatton for life.
 Hatton died in 1591 and from 1592 the manor was leased to her Lord Chamberlain, George Carey.
 Carey became 2nd Baron Hunsdon in 1596 and entertained Elizabeth at the West Drayton Manor House in October 1602.

 In the next year 1603, both Elizabeth and George Carey died.
 With Elizabeth's death, James I, son of Mary Queen of Scots acceded to the English throne.
 In 1604 James restored the Paget family lands and honours to Thomas Paget's son William.
 William like James I was a Protestant and had taken part in the successful Anglo-Dutch capture of Cadiz (Gades) in 1596 with Admiral Charles Howard, Sir Walter Raleigh and Robert Devereux, 2nd Earl of Essex.
 It is believed William Paget received possession of West Drayton Manor in 1610.
 In 1612 William Paget became an 'Adventurer' (shareholder) and member of the Council of the Virginia Company (London Company) and the Somers Isles Company.
 The Paget Parish and Paget Island in Bermuda are named after him.
-He died on 29 August 1629 and is buried in St Martin's Churchyard.
+He died on 29 August 1629 and is buried in the vault of St Martin's church.